Jade Iginla

-Jade Grace Iginla (born October 19, 2004) is a Canadian college ice hockey player who is a right wing for Brown University of the National Collegiate Athletic Association (NCAA).
+Jade Grace Iginla (born October 19, 2004) is a Canadian Professional ice hockey player who is a right wing for PWHL Hamilton of the Professional Women's Hockey League (PWHL).
+Previously, she played for Brown University of the National Collegiate Athletic Association (NCAA).

 Playing career

 For her junior year of high school, Iginla attended Shattuck-Saint Mary's, recording 15 goals and 30 points in 39 games.
 The following year, her family moved to Kelowna, where she joined RINK Hockey Academy.
 With RINK, she would post 18 goals and 28 points in 22 games.

 Iginla joined Brown University for the 2022–23 season, where she was immediately an impact player.
 She recorded her first collegiate hat-trick on February 3, 2023, against Rensselaer Polytechnic Institute.
 Finishing the year with 23 points, her 17 goals were tied for seventh in her conference and were the most by a Bear since 2007, as well as the most among ECAC freshmen and third among rookies nationally.
 She was named the team's most valuable player and ECAC Co-Rookie of the Year.

 As a sophomore in the 2023–24 season, Iginla scored 16 goals and 27 points, including a hat-trick against Harvard University on February 9, 2024.
 Her 11 assists ranked second among Brown players, and her 99 shots led the team.
 For her efforts, she would be named Second Team All-Ivy League.

+On June 17, 2026, Iginla was drafted by PWHL Hamilton in the second round of the 2026 PWHL draft as the 18th overall draft pick.